 - There is some chance that someone you are sharing with could learn something about you that you didn't directly share.
 For example, if you and someone you are sharing with have a matching segment of DNA that overlaps a health-associated gene, you might infer something about their genotype on the basis of your own, or vice versa.
-While it's important that we mention this possibility, in practice it is not easy to make inferences like this, and it doesn't happen very often.
+It's also possible to learn about your genetic sex or self-reported sex when sharing matching DNA segments or certain health reports.

 Generally, we recommend sharing with people you are comfortable with.
 Sharing allows you to use more of the features on the website and adds a new dimension to what you can learn about yourself and your family.
 Many customers share openly with each other and have benefited from the experience.
 As you learn more about genetics and develop a finer sense of the issues involved, you might begin to share more openly yourself.

-- You may not see data for an individual with whom you are sharing if that individual's data has not yet been loaded to his or her account.
-Even though you can't see his or her information, he or she will be able to see yours.
-Once his or her data becomes available you will be able to view it.
+- You may not see data for an individual with whom you are sharing if that individual's data has not yet been loaded to their account.
+Even though you can't see their information, they will be able to see yours.
+Once their data becomes available, and they have completed any required tasks, you will be able to view it.

 - Information for people already listed in your sharing list may disappear if they decide to discontinue the sharing connection or close their accounts.